thealinivan/ml-augmentation/README.md

 **Source folder**
  - sensibile structure of folders, subfolders and python files
- - The program is reliant on .jpg image data in **img** folder, in its subfolders (carton and plastic)
+ - The program is reliant on .jpg image data in **img** folder, in its subfolders carton and plastic
+ - Real images are added on GitLab repository https://labcode.mdx.ac.uk/alinivan/ml-augmentation
+ - Real images will probably be to big for Moodle submission and it is advised to replace the img folder with the one from GitLab repository

 **Folders:**
 - img, noise, color and mixed represents the folders where the main images datasets reside